aplteam/Cider/docs/Cider-User-Guide.md

 If Tatin is not in `⎕SE` but available in the `MyUCMDs/` folder then Cider will attempt to load it by executing the user command `]Tatin.Version` which should implicitly load Tatin into `⎕SE`.

 I> Note that Tatin will check whether Cider is available, and if so cooperate with it.
-However, Cider is not a requirement for Tatin.
+However, Cider is not a requirement for using Tatin.

 ### CreateProject